capstone-mgh/capstone-mgh.github.io/index.md

 To make this dream a reality, we work with MGH to determine the below specifications of this framework:

--Ability to store, retrieve, and view a range of medical images and corresponding metadata -Accessible for radiologists across the globe -Standardized, easy-to-use annotation framework -Machine Learning pipeline that can be easily upgraded.
+- Ability to store, retrieve, and view a range of medical images and corresponding metadata
+- Accessible for radiologists across the globe
+- Standardized, easy-to-use annotation framework
+- Machine Learning pipeline that can be easily upgraded.
 Assists doctors in detecting regions of interests (ROIs).

 With these specifications, we develop the below schematic as a guide for how to progress: